automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

 ## Development Setup

 It should be easy to setup any Linux distribution for development purposes, but Ubuntu is preferred.
-Windows and MacOS are unsupported for development.
+MacOS has a few different setup steps and is currently experimental.
+Windows is unsupported for development.

 To install Ubuntu packages and download other dependencies, you can try the script [setupUbuntuDev.sh](setupUbuntuDev.sh).
+To install MacOS packages and download other dependencies, you can try the script [setupMacOSDev.sh](setupMacOSDev.sh).

 For other operating systems, please install the following dependencies manually:

 UI:
 - See app/thirdparty folder and download the required third party libraries and dependencies.
+- The Eigen C++ template library (see <http://eigen.tuxfamily.org/>).
 - A recent Java to run the javascript compiler (Google Closure Compiler).
 - Python 3 with python3-jinja2 package and python3-babel to compile the HTML templates.
 - js-beautify npm package to autoformat javascript, HTML and CSS files.